How stable are your APIs?

 Do you track any usage data in Kill Bill?

 When Kill Bill starts up, it reports anonymous data to Google Analytics for development purposes.
 The core development team is primarily interested in:

 Java vendor and version (we’ve caught some jdk bugs in the past)

 Deployment environment, such as the OS and Servlet container used

 Kill Bill version (helps us decide our EOL policy)

-Data is anonymous and not shared with any third-party.
-No financial data is collected (the code can be found here).
+Data is anonymous and not shared with any third party, and no financial data is collected.
+You can find the code here.

 To disable tracking, specify

 We are relying on this data to help us focus our development efforts.
 If your environment prevents you from sharing this automatically, but would like to help, please reach out to the Community (mailing list) instead and describe your deployment.
 Thanks in advance!